Maggie Sawyer: Batwoman

 Sawyer appears as a supporting character in the new Batwoman series launched in 2011 as part of The New 52 initiative.
 In that series she has begun dating Kate Kane, whose secret activities as Batwoman complicate their relationship.
 The prequel event Zero Year establishes she and Kate had first crossed paths when Maggie, as a Metropolis police officer, arrived in Gotham as backup support for an approaching hurricane; the two share a brief glance in precinct headquarters after Kate gets treatment for minor injuries she received while foiling a burglary during the storm.
 Kane reveals her identity as Batwoman by proposing to her in costume in Batwoman #17.

-After Commissioner Jason Bard voluntarily resigns, Maggie is appointed in his place.
+After Commissioner Jason Bard resigns, Maggie is appointed in his place.
 However, she ended up stepping down to return to the MCU, and has Gordon restored as Commissioner.

 DC Rebirth

-During the DC Rebirth event, it is revealed that Maggie has transferred back to Metropolis PD in the first arc of the renumbered Action Comics series.
+During the DC Rebirth event, Maggie transfers back to the Metropolis Police.

-Alternate versions
+Other versions

-DC Bombshells

-In the alternate universe of Bombshells, Maggie is again Batwoman's lover and helps hide her activities.
+An alternate universe variant of Maggie Sawyer appears in DC Comics Bombshells.